jbakeacake/PathFinder_CLI/README.md

 ## Attributes

 ### Stats
 Stats is a list of a CharacterEntity's basic attributes such as HP, XP, level, Skills, ArmorClass, Speed, and SpellSlots.
-In the most basic sense, Stats acts as a datasack for an entities basic attributes.
+In the most basic sense, Stats acts as a datasack for an entity's basic attributes.

 #### Stats Structure
 KEYWORD | TYPE | LABEL | GET | SET | DESC.